dbt-labs/dbt-bigquery/CONTRIBUTING.md

 ### Initial Setup

+`dbt-bigquery` contains [unit](https://github.com/dbt-labs/dbt-bigquery/tree/main/tests/unit) and [integration](https://github.com/dbt-labs/dbt-bigquery/tree/main/tests/integration) tests.
+Integration tests require testing against an actual BigQuery warehouse.
+We have CI set up to test against a BigQuery warehouse.
+In order to run integration tests locally, you will need a `test.env` file in the root of the repository that contains credentials for BigQuery.

-`dbt-bigquery` uses test credentials specified in a `test.env` file in the root of the repository.
-This `test.env` file is git-ignored, but please be _extra_ careful to never check in credentials or other sensitive information when developing.
+Note: This `test.env` file is git-ignored, but please be _extra_ careful to never check in credentials or other sensitive information when developing.
 To create your `test.env` file, copy the provided example file, then supply your relevant credentials.

 ```
 cp test.env.example test.env